 Chamomile tea is an effective way to control bowel movements and help prevent constipation, diarrhoea, and IBS.
 Chamomile helps to soothe cramping stomach muscles, encourages smooth digestion and prevents blockages.

-Dandelion tea can be used to treat constipation
+Dandelion tea can treat constipation

 Dandelion tea helps with constipation by adding water to your faeces.
 Dandelion is a well-known diuretic meaning it makes you pee more.
 But many people don’t know that dandelion can make you poop more often too.